William Stewart (British Army officer, born 1774): Early military career

-Stewart was chosen for the honour of carrying to London the despatches reporting the victory and was included by name in the Thanks of Parliament voted on 16 April 1801.
-Six days later he received an official letter of promotion to full colonel, effective from the day of the Battle of Copenhagen.
+Stewart was chosen for the honour of carrying to London the despatches reporting the British victory and was included by name in the Thanks of Parliament voted on 16 April 1801.
+Six days later he received an official letter of promotion to colonel, effective from the day of the Battle of Copenhagen.
 Nelson wrote to Lord St Vincent praising "Colonel Stewart, who is an excellent and indefatigable young man, and depend upon it, the rising hope of our army".
 Nelson wrote at least eleven letters to Stewart in the four years between Copenhagen and his death at Trafalgar, which were included in the collection of Stewart's papers privately published as "The Cumloden Papers".

-In 1802 the Rifle Corps was redesignated as the 95th (Rifle) Regiment and together with the 43rd and 52nd Foot was formed into the famous Light Brigade commanded by Sir John Moore.
-Stewart was the first colonel of the 95th, but soon had to hand over its operational command when he was appointed to be a brigadier-general.
+The Experimental Corps of Riflemen was redesignated as the Rifle Corps in 1802 before being renamed the 95th Regiment of Foot (Rifles) in 1803 and together with the 43rd and 52nd Regiments of Foot was formed into the famous Light Brigade commanded by Sir John Moore.
+Stewart was the first colonel of the 95th, but soon had to hand over its operational command when he was appointed to be a brigadier general.
 Stewart's heart still lay with the Rifles, and in 1805 he published "Outlines of a Plan for the General Reform of the British Land Forces", which advocated general adoption of many of the innovations he had already made within the 95th.

-Stewart held important commands in the expeditions to Egypt in 1807 and to Walcheren in 1809, before being sent to Spain in 1810.
-Although Stewart was still junior as a major-general, he was given the crucial task of commanding the besieged garrison of the vital port of Cadiz and initially put directly under the orders of General Arthur Wellesley, 1st Duke of Wellington.
-This led to an appointment to command a brigade in the 2nd Division of the army in the Peninsula, and in December 1810 Stewart took over as commander of 2nd Division.
+During the Napoleonic Wars, Stewart served as a senior officer in the Alexandria expedition of 1807 and the Walcheren Expedition in 1809, before being sent to Spain in 1810.
+Although Stewart was only a major general, he was given the crucial task of commanding the besieged garrison of the vital Spanish port of Cádiz and initially put directly under the orders of General Arthur Wellesley, 1st Viscount Wellington.
+This led to an appointment to command a brigade in the 2nd Division of the British army in the Iberian Peninsula, and in December 1810 Stewart took over as commander of 2nd Division.